vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Container-specific range recovery belongs to `NdsLayout`, beside FAT and section parsing, rather than in the sequence interpreter. `NdsModule` scans the discovered layout in dependency order and uses indexed optional bank/sample handles instead of parallel lookup maps.
 SWAR, SBNK, and PSG parsing remain together in `NdsSynth`: their compact shared record layouts are expressed with small helpers and a single instrument-type switch rather than a hierarchy of event or instrument classes.
 These synth entry points commit their models through `ScanResultBuilder`, so format code does not construct asset metadata or maintain a separate optional diagnostics path.
 Fixed SWAV records use `RecordReader` for one source-aware field pass, while archive and bank cursors keep every relative pointer bounded to its FAT entry.

 NDS exposes one `FormatDefinition` containing both its scanner and compiler-cursor dialect.
-Recognition occurs inside `scan`, so SDAT signature discovery runs once instead of being duplicated by `canScan`.
+Recognition occurs inside `scan`, so SDAT signature discovery runs once instead of being repeated by a separate probe.

 ### 19.2 Capcom SNES